 Figures released by the Institution of Engineering and Technology (IET) show that businesses are wasting millions of pounds each year by over-maintaining electrical appliances with unnecessary annual tests.
 By adopting a common sense approach, the IET estimates that businesses could save over £30 million annually and £120 million over the next four years.

-The research highlights the millions of
+The research highlights the

 A young child got their arm trapped in the returning handrail of an escalator.
 The child was trapped for a period of time until the emergency services managed to cut free the arm from the handrail and steel casing.
 The parent was seeking advice from the helpdesk when the child had moved away from the parent.
 Within this short time